 Absolutely!
 This method is much healthier than traditional deep-fried wings, and they still turn out so crispy and delicious.

-If you’re looking for some inspiration, check out my air fryer lemon pepper wings, air fryer chicken wings with buffalo sauce, breaded air fryer chicken wings, air fryer garlic parmesan wings, and air fryer BBQ chicken wings recipes.
+If you’re looking for some inspiration, check out my air fryer lemon pepper wings, air fryer chicken wings with buffalo sauce, breaded air fryer chicken wings, air fryer garlic parmesan wings, whole chicken wings, and air fryer BBQ chicken wings recipes.

 And if you have a Ninja Foodi as well, check out my Ninja Foodi Chicken Wing Recipe too!